perfectspr/llm-leaderboard/results/openchat.md

 ### Received Answer
 <div>
-    <p>Introducing our stylish and comfortable office chair, part of an elegant collection inspired by mid-century design.
-This chair offers a variety of options, including shell color and base finishes, as well as plastic back and front upholstery (SWC-100) or full upholstery (SWC-110) in 10 fabric and 6 leather options.
-Choose from base finishes such as stainless steel, matte black, gloss white, or chrome, and select between armrests or an armless design.
-Suitable for both home and business settings, this chair is also qualified for contract use.</p>
+    <p>This mid-century inspired office chair is part of a beautiful family of furniture that includes filing cabinets, desks, bookcases, meeting tables, and more.
+With various options of shell color and base finishes, this chair can be customized to fit any home or business setting.
+It is qualified for contract use and can be paired with plastic back and front upholstery (SWC-100) or full upholstery (SWC-110) in 10 fabric and 6 leather options.</p>
-    <p>Constructed with high-quality materials, this chair features a 5-wheel plastic coated aluminum base and a pneumatic adjustment mechanism for easy raise and lower action.
-The shell is made from cast aluminum with a modified nylon PA6/PA66 coating, and has a thickness of 10 mm.
-The seat is crafted from HD36 foam, ensuring both comfort and durability.</p>
+    <p>The chair features a 5-wheel plastic coated aluminum base with a pneumatic adjustment mechanism for easy raise and lower action.
+It is available with or without armrests and offers soft or hard-floor caster options as well as two choices of seat foam densities: medium (1.8 lb/ft3) or high (2.8 lb/ft3).</p>
-    <p>Designed and manufactured in Italy, this chair is perfect for those seeking a touch of mid-century elegance and modern functionality.</p>
+    <p>Constructed with a cast aluminum shell with a modified nylon PA6/PA66 coating and an HD36 foam seat, this chair is both durable and comfortable.
+The chair's shell has a thickness of 10 mm and the country of origin is Italy.</p>
     <p>Product IDs: SWC-100, SWC-110</p>
 </div>
 <table>